 Please Note: Any violation of times or conditions will lead to termination of tenancy.

-Newport Parish Council will not accept liability for any loss, damage or nuisance caused to other plots or adjacent land, nor any injury caused by bonfires.
+Newport & Carisbrooke Community Council will not accept liability for any loss, damage or nuisance caused to other plots or adjacent land, nor any injury caused by bonfires.
 Any such loss, damage, nuisance or injury caused will be regarded as the responsibility of the person lighting the fire.